IliasSim/Wizard-Werdna-Ring-Adventure-game-only/README.md

 ## **Items**

 In the game, tiles can have items stored on them, the two main item categories are potions and weapons.
-There is also a special item the Werdna Ring, which will be detailed below.
+There is also a special item the ring of the Wizard Werdna, which will be detailed below.

 ### **Potions**
 Potions are used to restore the hero's HP and MP.
 The health potion restores the hero's HP up to 20 HP.
 The mana potion is only used by a wizard type hero and restores the hero's MP up to 20 MP.
 Potions are acquired by the hero automatically when he passes a tile on which they are stored.
 The maximum amount of potions a hero can have is 30 potions.